-You will need an NHS Test and Trace Account ID to submit an application.
+You will need an NHS Test and Trace Account ID to apply.

-If you have not tested positive but are a close contact, your employer should call the Self-Isolation Service Hub on 020 3743 6715 to give them your contact details.
-You will then be sent your NHS Test and Trace Account ID for you.
+If you have not tested positive but you are identified as a close contact, your employer should call the Self-Isolation Service Hub on 020 3743 6715 to give them your contact details.
+You will then be sent your NHS Test and Trace ID.

 Your employer will need to provide the NHS Test and Trace Account ID of the person who tested positive and your name and contact details as a close contact.
 You will not be able to claim for the Test and Trace Support Payment scheme if you have not been registered with the Self-Isolation Service Hub.